Tourist Superior · M/C Bonita

 Urbina Bay & Tagus Cove

-Charles Darwin Research Station — giant tortoise and land iguana breeding programs, Darwin finches, Galápagos flycatchers in a beautiful dry native forest with giant cacti.
+Morning Charles Darwin Research Station — giant tortoise and land iguana breeding programs, Darwin finches, Galápagos flycatchers in a beautiful dry native forest with giant cacti.
+Afternoon Santa Cruz Highlands — giant tortoises grazing in freshwater ponds, lava tunnels, barn owls, Darwin finches, and lush forested landscapes.
+Trail: 1–2 km · Easy

 Meals: All meals